knutties/rottentomatoes/README.md

  * [x] Required: User sees error message when there's a networking error.
 (Every alternate pull to refresh triggers error).
  * [x] Require: Must use Cocoapods: AFNetworking
  * [x] Optional: Add a tab bar for Box Office and DVD.
+ * [x] Optional: Customize the highlight and selection effect of the cell.

 ![Demo] (screencast.gif)